duffbuster/pythonStocks/README.md

 Stockify
 ============

-A quick and dirty python api for storing stocks.
+Stockify is a quick and dirty python api for storing stocks.

 Created by Colin Mackey, Kevin Murphy, Chad Schmidt, and Peter Moerman for Computer Science 350 at the University of Mary Washington